SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/assignments.rst

 .. list-table::
    :header-rows: 1
-   :widths: 2 5
+   :widths: 3 5

    * - Resizing techniques
      - Description
    * - x := y.resized
-     - Assign x with a resized copy of y, resize value is automatically inferred to match x
+     - | Assign x with a resized representation of y.
+       | The resized width is automatically inferred to match x and may cause it to widen or narrow.
    * - x := y.resize(newWidth)
+     - | Assign x with a resized representation of y to the newWidth.
+       | The value of newWidth may widen or narrow the width, retaining the value at the LSB side and pad with zero at MSB side.
+   * - x := y.resizeLeft(newWidth)
-     - Assign x with a resized copy of y, size is manually calculated
+     - | Assign x with a resized representation of y to the newWidth.
+       | The value of newWidth may widen or narrow the width, retaining the value at the MSB side and pad with zero at LSB side.

+Resize methods may cause the resulting width to be wider or narrower than the original width of :code:`y`.
+When widdening occurs the extra bits are padded with zeros.

+The inferred conversion with ``x.resized`` is based on the target width on the left hand side of the assignment expression being resolved and obeys the same semantics as ``y.resize(newWidth)``.
+The expression ``x := y.resize(x.getBitsWidth bits)`` might be considered equivalent to ``x := y.resized``.

+While the example code snippets show the use of an assignment statement, the resize family of methods can be chained like any ordinary Scala method.

 There is one case where Spinal automatically resizes a value:

 .. list-table::
    :header-rows: 1
-   :widths: 7 10 10
+   :widths: 4 7

    * - Assignment
      - Problem
-     - SpinalHDL action
-   * - myUIntOf_8bit := U(3)
+   * - myUIntOf_8bits := U(3)
      - U(3) creates an UInt of 2 bits, which doesn't match the left side (8 bits)

-     - Because U(3) is a "weak" bit count inferred signal, SpinalHDL resizes it automatically
+Because U(3) is a "weak" bit count inferred signal, SpinalHDL resizes it automatically.
+This can be considered to be functionally equivalent to ``U(3, 2 bits).resize`` However rest reassured SpinalHDL will do the correct thing and continue to flag an error if the scenario would require narrowing for example if the value required 9 bits ``U(0x100)`` trying to assign into ``myUIntOf_8bits``.

 Combinatorial loops